What is legislation?

 Finding legislation by title

-A really good place to start is entering the title, e.g. Road Traffic Act 1988 into JustCite (below) to check availability as this will point to Westlaw and LexisLibrary.
-For Statutory Instruments you can search by title or SI number e.g. 2015/1478 this is the year followed by the SI number.
+A really good place to start is entering the title (fopr example: Road Traffic Act 1988) into the Legislation Search of either LexisLibrary or Westlaw.
+For Statutory Instruments you can search by title or SI number (for example: 2015/1478 - this is the year followed by the SI number).

 Both LexisLibrary and Westlaw provide amended Acts and Statutory Instruments (SIs).
 As well as the text of the legislation they also provide information about the clauses including what revisions have been made.